DIRACGrid/diracx/docs/README.md

 1. Create a module in `diracx.routers` for the given service.
 2. Add an entry to the `diracx.services` entrypoint.
+3. Do not forget the Access Policy (see chapter lower down)

 We'll now make a `/parking/` router which contains information store in the `DummyDB`.